 The regional training providers within SITN collaborated to develop curricula, identified career pathways, shared labor market data, and resolved issues related to solar training and workforce development.
 Providers offered multiple resources, including live train-the-trainer workshops and webinars, distance learning courses, and mobile laboratory training modules.
 They also provided training equipment and tools for instructors.
 This strong foundation provides the new Solar Training Network with the basis for more advanced training and more active coordination with solar employers.

 Below are the regional training networks that remain active since the conclusion of DOE funding for the Solar Instructor Training Network.
-Learn more about the current Solar Training Network and contact Roxie Brown at The Solar Foundation for further information.
+Learn more about the current Solar Training Network.

 Former Regional Training Centers